OddballGreg/DevDash/README.md

 You can retrieve the trello api key needed for this application from here: https://trello.com/app-key

+Configuring the app should be as simple as running the commands listed below:

+  - `docker-compose up -d --build`
-`docker-compose up -d --build && docker-compose exec web rake db:setup`
+  - `docker-compose exec web rake db:setup`
+  - `docker-compose exec web rake db:migrate`
+  - `docker-compose exec web rake db:seed`

+After that, just navigate to `localhost` to use the application.

+A user is seeded into the database by default.
+The credentials are:
+  - email: test@test.com
+  - password: secret

 ## To Do
 - Make the app able to service multiple users at a time so that it could be deployed online
 - Improve the TrelloTracker Service in terms of speed and efficiency.
-(Currently wipes all data on each run)
+(Currently wipes all data on each run, can take several minutes to process all boards depending on user)
 - Develop a way for the application to track stats per board and list over time